 Fine Renaissance architecture and a great view on our Zhovkva Tour

 In its heydays, Zhovkva was a bustling commercial town.
 A place where pottery artisans, glass blowers, goldsmiths and weavers were producing some of the finest crafts of the region.
 The richly decorated and well-preserved houses, especially around the Rynok are witnesses of those times.
-The castle now houses the museum of the city history and from here you can enjoy a wonderful view over the whole town.
-But most astonishing for internationals standards might be the Holy Trinity Wooden Church Zhovkva, which is part of the Unesco World Heritage of Western Ukraine.
+The castle now houses the museum of the city history and from here you can enjoy a wonderful view over the whole town and the architecture mainly from the Renaissance but also from several other periods that left their traces in Zhovkva.

-Explore the Jewish history of Zhovkva
+Explore the Jewish heritage of Zhovkva

 Until the destruction of the Jewish community and the extermination of the Jewish people of Zhovkva by German soldiers and their local helpers, Zhovkva had more than 6000 Jewish inhabitants, roughly half the population of the city.
 They met in many synagogues, which now for the most part are only represented by the once majestic Zhovkva Main Synagogue that was built in the typical style for the region.
 The interior is completely lost but the walls and the hall are preserved.
 We will take you to explore this treasure and wander through the streets of the former Jewish quarter, with many houses still being preserved.
 It is in Zhovkva that you can find the East West Street, the road on which many of Phillippe Sands’ relatives lived that he accounts for in the book with the same name.